 Viena-Leena Kangas (b.
 1988) studied children’s music education in Metropolia, Helsinki, and completed her degree in 2015.
 After graduation, she has worked with different choirs and studied choral conducting in various classes and at the Sibelius Academy’s Open University.
 Kangas was awarded the conductors’ special prize at The Canta Al Mar choir festival in 2016.
 In addition to CandoMini, Kangas conducts the female choir Kupliva and is a board member of both The Finnish Choral Conductors’ Association and Nuorten kuoroliitto.

-The CandoMini Training Choirs are aimed at singers between the ages of 7 and 13.
-Founded in 2016, the singing groups introduce children to choral singing and teach vocal techniques through play and functional exercises.
-Children without any musical background can join Training Choir I. Training Choir II is for young singers who have some musical background and aspire to join CandoMini.
-The training choirs cooperate actively with CandoMini and perform annually with other choirs of the association.
+CaMinus is aimed at singers between the ages of 7 and 13.
+Founded in 2016, the singing group introduce children to choral singing and teach vocal techniques through play and functional exercises.
+Children without any musical background can join to the choir but it is also aimed for young singers who have some musical background and aspire to join CandoMini.
+The CaMinus choir cooperate actively with CandoMini and perform annually with other choirs of the association.

 The Conductor Liisalotta Lepistö